Cardinal functions on continuous images of orderable compacta and applications: Introduction

 \section{Introduction}

-Let $X$ be a Hausdorff space which is a continuous image of a compact linearly ordered topological space (LOTS), $\mathcal{P}$ be a cardinal characteristic, and $\mathcal{A}$ a topological property.
-Consider the following back-and-forth scheme: \begin{enumerate} \item If $X$ satisfies $\mathcal{P}$, is it possible to ``pull-back'' $\mathcal{P}$ from $X$ to some compact LOTS $K$ which maps continuously onto $X$? \item If (1) is possible, and we know that every compact LOTS satisfying $\mathcal{P}$ must also satisfy $A$, is it true then that $X$ also satisfies $A$? \end{enumerate} Indeed, (1) had been considered as far back as 1962 by Mardesic and Papic \cite{MP}; theorem 1 down concisely presents most of their work.
-We also study (2), the push-forward part of the scheme, obtaining several applications.
-In addition, we prove a continuum-theoretic embedding theorem.
-By Nikiel's conjecture, all our results can be formulated for monotonically normal compacta.
+Let $X$ be a Hausdorff space that is a continuous image of a compact linearly ordered topological space, $\mathcal{P}$ be a cardinal invariant, and $\mathcal{A}$ a topological property.
+We consider the following back-and-forth scheme: \begin{enumerate} \item If $X$ satisfies $\mathcal{P}$, is it possible to ``pull-back'' $\mathcal{P}$ from $X$ to some compact ordered space $K$ which maps continuously onto $X$? \item If (1) is possible, and we know that every compact ordered space that satisfies $\mathcal{P}$ must also satisfy $\mathcal{A}$, is it true then that $X$ also satisfies $\mathcal{A}$? \end{enumerate}